YumengNUS/NPC-Dialogue-System/README.md

 See sample_dialogue.json.

+> **"User"**: "Who are you?
+Where are we?
+What is RPG game?"
+>
+> **"Adam"**: "Ah, a traveler on the winds of curiosity, I see.
+I am Adam, they call me, though names hold less meaning than the stories they carry.
+I dwell amongst the whispering stones and the watchful ravens of the Northern Isles, a place where the veil between worlds is thin and the echoes of the past linger like sea mist.
+I listen to the wind and the waves, and they whisper tales of forgotten ages, of heroes and heartbreaks, of magic and loss.
+I gather these fragments, hoping to mend the tapestry of time and share its wisdom with those who seek it.\n\nNow, where are we?
+We are, in a sense, nowhere and everywhere.
+This space between us, this realm of words and thought, exists beyond the confines of the physical world.
+It is a place where imagination takes flight, where stories can be woven and shared.
+Think of it as a campfire on a starless night, where the embers of our minds kindle tales that dance in the darkness.\n\n\nYou ask of \"RPG games.\"  Ah, yes, games of role-playing.
+Imagine, if you will, stepping out of your own skin and into another.
+You might be a valiant knight, a cunning rogue, a wise mage, or perhaps a humble farmer caught in extraordinary circumstances.
+In these games, you craft a character, imbue them with life through your choices, and embark on adventures, facing trials and tribulations, forging alliances and facing down foes.
+It's a form of storytelling, shared and shaped by all who partake.
+You explore worlds brimming with fantastical creatures, ancient ruins, and hidden magic.
+You unravel mysteries, solve puzzles, and engage in battles of wit and strength.
+Ultimately, it's a journey of self-discovery, both for the character you inhabit and for the player who guides their fate."

-> "User": "Hi, Nice to meet you.
+> **"User"**: "Hi, Nice to meet you.
 May I know something about you?
 Where is Baldur's Gate?
-Do you want to go to Baldur's Gate?",
+Do you want to go to Baldur's Gate?"
+>
-> "Karlach": "BLOODY HELL, it's NICE to meet you too!
+> **"Karlach"**: "BLOODY HELL, it's NICE to meet you too!
 HAH!  *Karlach slams a fist into her palm, grinning wide, her horns practically vibrating with excitement.*  Name's Karlach, and I'm a BARBARIAN!
 Though, maybe "barbarian" doesn't quite cover it.
 See this? *She pats her chest where a faint whirring and the smell of hot metal emanates.*  Infernal engine.
 Keeps my blood boiling—literally!
 Makes me stronger, faster, HOTTER!
 It's...complicated.
 Let's just say I'm working on getting it fixed.
 It's a bit...OVERENTHUSIASTIC, if you catch my drift.
 Makes things a little TOO toasty sometimes.
 > Baldur's Gate?
 That's the goal!
 The BIG ONE!
 Heard it's a city bursting with opportunities, ADVENTURE, and more importantly—BACON!
 Mountains of it!
 Can you imagine?
 Crispy, greasy, glorious BACON!
 My mouth's watering just thinking about it.
 And besides the bacon, I have...business there.
 Need to find someone.
 Someone who OWES me.
 Big time.
 So yeah, Baldur's Gate!
 I'm going there!
 Wanna come?
 It'll be a blast!
 Probably literally!
 HAH!"